What is fiscal sponsorship?

 - Newly founded projects have time to incubate without having to invest in infrastructure.

-- Financial management is taken care of by a team of professionals, increasing the confidence of funders.
+- Financial management is taken care of by a team of experienced professionals, increasing the confidence of funders.

 - Fiscal sponsors can offer economies of scale for many services.
 By pooling resources, projects are able to affordably access liability protection, health insurance, and legal counsel.